 Building the Base Layer

-To get the pink right, I tweak it a bit.
-I add a hint of red to my purple-magenta mix.
+To get the pink right, they tweak it a bit.
+They add a hint of red to their purple-magenta mix.
 That gives it a warmer, peachy tone.

-Then, I dip into my yellow for some soft highlights and reflections.
+Then, they dip into their yellow for some soft highlights and reflections.

-I begin painting the gemstone by focusing on the flattest surface.
-With a loaded brush, I create a smooth gradient from that peachy pink to the purple.
+They begin painting the gemstone by focusing on the flattest surface.
+With a loaded brush, they create a smooth gradient from that peachy pink to the purple.

-I work my way up about three-quarters of the gemstone.
-When I hit that point, I switch to yellow, starting from the opposite end to create a subtle reflection.
+They work their way up about three-quarters of the gemstone.
+When they hit that point, they switch to yellow, starting from the opposite end to create a subtle reflection.

 Paint the base layer

-It doesn't need to be a perfect blend.
-This is just my base layer.
+It doesn’t need to be a perfect blend.
+This is just their base layer.

-But remember, watercolor is all about layering, and I've got to let each layer dry before I move on.
-I use a hairdryer to speed things up, but letting it air dry works, too.
+But remember, watercolor is all about layering, and they’ve got to let each layer dry before they move on.
+They use a hairdryer to speed things up, but letting it air dry works, too.

 Painting Each Surface Differently

-Next, I work on the other surfaces.
-For one of them, I create a yellow-to-peach gradient.
-I like to switch up the colors on each face of the gemstone.
+Next, they work on the other surfaces.
+For one of them, they create a yellow-to-peach gradient.
+They like to switch up the colors on each face of the gemstone.

 Every surface catches the light a little differently.
-I'm no gemstone expert, but my goal isn't perfection—it's about creating something that feels believable.
+They’re no gemstone expert, but their goal isn’t perfection—it’s about creating something that feels believable.

-Sometimes, the reflections don't follow a clear rule, so I trust my instincts.
-One face gets a rich purple tone to show that it's turned away from the light.
+Sometimes, the reflections don’t follow a clear rule, so they trust their instincts.
+One face gets a rich purple tone to show that it’s turned away from the light.

-I start with three of the surfaces that aren't touching.
-Then, I dry them again before working on the others.
-That way, I don't get any bleeding or unwanted blending.
+They start with three of the surfaces that aren’t touching.
+Then, they dry them again before working on the others.
+That way, they don’t get any bleeding or unwanted blending.

 Creating Interest with Brush Stroke Direction

 One thing that helps the gemstone look real is switching up the brush stroke directions.
-On the front face, I paint in a diagonal direction.
+On the front face, they paint in a diagonal direction.

-Then, on the surface next to it, I paint diagonally in the opposite direction.
+Then, on the surface next to it, they paint diagonally in the opposite direction.
 It adds a nice contrast and makes the light reflections feel more natural.

 This step might sound small, but it brings everything to life.